 Pioneers 6-9 demonstrated the practicality of spinning a spacecraft to stabilize it and to simplify control of its orientation.
 Measurements made by these probes greatly increased our knowledge of the interplanetary environment and the effects of solar activity on Earth.
 New information was gathered about the solar wind, solar cosmic rays, the structure of the Sun's plasma and magnetic fields, the physics of particles in space, and the nature of storms on the Sun which produce solar flares.
-This series of spacecraft also discovered the Earth's magnetotail (magnetic field tail away from the Sun).
-Simultaneous measurements by Pioneer 6 and 8 when they were 161 million km apart allowed the most accurate determination of the solar wind density to be made up to that point.
+This series of spacecraft also discovered Earth's magnetotail (magnetic field tail away from the Sun).
+Simultaneous measurements by Pioneer 6 and 8 when they were 161 million kilometers apart allowed the most accurate determination of the solar wind density to be made up to that point.

 Related category• SATELLITES AND SPACE PROBES

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact